josefadamcik/TrackOnTrakt/README.md

 ## Motivation

-Main motivation is to develop a nontrivial application, where I can experiment with some technologies and practices, I'd like to try.
+Main motivation is to develop a nontrivial application, where I can experiment with some technologies and practices.
 The application can also serve as my personal reference project.

 ## Getting the app

-You can download an apk from [Github releases](https://github.com/josefadamcik/TrackOnTrakt/tags).
+You can download an apk from [Github releases](https://github.com/josefadamcik/TrackOnTrakt/releases) or you can [opt-in for Alpha testing](https://play.google.com/apps/testing/cz.josefadamcik.trackontrakt) and [download the latest version from Play Store](https://play.google.com/store/apps/details?id=cz.josefadamcik.trackontrakt).

 ## Setup